carbon-design-system/design-system-website/src/content/guidelines/accessibility/overview.md

 ## Carbon and Accessibility

 Carbon is committed to following and complying with best practices when it comes to accessibility.
-All Carbon components follow the Web Content Accessibility Guidelines (WCAG) and meet AA standards.
+All Carbon components follow the [IBM Accessibility Checklist](https://www.ibm.com/able/guidelines/ci162/accessibility_checklist.html) which is based on WCAG AA, Section 508, and European standards.
 Carbon's patterns are **perceivable**, **operable**, and **understandable to users**, even when using a screen reader or other assistive technology.

 However, _how you use Carbon_ also affects the accessibility of a product.
 Read this page to learn about accessibility in general.
 Then, while you're working, use the role-specific Carbon accessibility guidelines to help you make products that anyone can use.